Aoli03/CPE345-Modeling-And-Simulation-Project/README.md

 # CPE 345 -- Modeling and Simulation Project
-## Demonstrating the Impact of Accelerated Check In on Queue Times
+## Demonstrating the Impact of Accelerated Check In onto Time in System

 ### _**MAKE THIS IN YOUR SAMPLES SO YOU CAN EXTEND THE QUEUEING LIBS**_
 ## Final Model